chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 A *Character* is the basic unit of a String.
 Characters will be represented as follows,

     1. Characters (*𝔞*, *𝔟*,  *𝔠*, etc. ): Lowercase Fraktur letters represent Characters.
-Subscripts will occassionally be used in conjunction with Fraktur letters to denote Characters, (*𝔞*:sub:`1`, *𝔞*:sub:`2`, ... ).
+Subscripts will occassionally be used in conjunction with Fraktur letters to denote Characters at specific positions within Strings, (*𝔞*:sub:`1`, *𝔞*:sub:`2`, ... ).
     2. Empty (*ε*): The lowercase Greek letter epsilon, *ε*, represents the Empty Character.
     3. Delimiter (*σ*): The lowercase Greek letter sigma, *σ*, represents the Delimiter Character.

 In the case of English, Characters would correspond to letters such as "a", "b", "c", etc., the Empty Character would correspond to the null letter, "", and the Delimiter Character would correpond to the blank letter, " ".

+The exact meaning of these symbols should be attended with utmost care. *𝔞*, *𝔟*,  *𝔠*, etc., represent Characters of the Alphabet and thus are all unique, each one representing a different linguistic element.
+When Character symbols are used with subscripts, *𝔞*:sub:`1`, *𝔞*:sub:`2`, etc., they are being referenced in their capacity to be ordered within a String.
+With this notation, it is not necessarily implied 𝔞*:sub:`1` and *𝔞*:sub:`2` are not equal Character-wise, but that they are differentiated only by their relative order in a String.

-The Empty Character deserves special mention, since it represents a *null* character.
+The Empty Character also deserves special mention, since it represents a *null* character.
 The Empty Character is to be understood as a Character with no semantic content.
 It can be added or subtracted from a String without altering it in any way.
 The domain of all Strings **S**, as will be shown in the first (albeit informal) theorem, Theorem 1.1.1, is uncountably infinite.
 Beyond this, the Empty Character introduces further ambiguity when defining the concepts of Word and Language, since multiple Strings with the Empty Character, i.e. *𝔞ε*, *𝔞εε*, *𝔞εεε*, etc., can represent the same semantic content.
-In order to formally define these linguistic entities, care must be taken to exclude Empty Characters from the domain of Words and Language.
+In order to formally define these linguistic entities, the Empty Character must be excluded from the domain of Words and Language.

-Take careful note, it is has not yet been shown that Strings are Characters; the preceding statements should be taken heuristically.
+Take note, at this point it is has not yet been shown that Characters are Strings; the preceding statements should be taken heuristically.
 This will be rectified in the next section with the formal definition of concatenation and the introduction of Character Axiom C.1.

 The aggregate of all Characters is called an *Alphabet* and is denoted by an uppercase Sigma, **Σ**,